CodeMinds-Digital/multisigner-signtusk/INDUSTRY_STANDARDS_ASSESSMENT.md

-# Industry Standards Assessment for SignTusk
+A# Industry Standards Assessment for SignTusk

 ## 📊 **Executive Summary**